Waste Management Logistics: The Concept Of Reverse Logistics And More 📝

 Waste management law in Europe is strong whereby businesses are directed to address material recovery and proper disposal of end-of-life products in an economically friendly way.

-As for emerging countries, it is still only in its early stages.
-These countries depend heavily on third party provider for reverse logistics activity due to inadequate law, awareness and frameworks.
+As for emerging countries, it is still only in their early stages.
+These countries depend heavily on third-party providers for reverse logistics activity due to inadequate laws, awareness and frameworks.
 Professional collection, sorting and transportation of end-of-life products are much needed in emerging markets.

 This isn’t the case in developing countries.
 In fact, reverse logistics is characterized by low-value addition.
 This is due to the low reprocessing involved from recycled electronics, paper, automobiles, scrap plastics and food waste.

 However, reverse logistics has not received the desired attention in developing countries.
 It is generally carried out by the unorganised sector for recyclables like paper, plastics and metal.

 Waste management logistics: key points

 A proper and well-managed reverse logistics program more often than not results in efficient cost savings all throughout the obtaining up to the point of reduction, reusing and recycling process.

 Reverse logistics can either be done by the original manufacturers of the product, material, and services or by the third-party reverse logistics providers.

 Take a look at our blog on development application waste management for an equally entertaining and informative read.